msamula/WPF.MVVM.Starter/README.md

 ### 4. Open & Run

 1. Navigate to your new folder: cd MyCoolApp
-2. Open MyCoolApp.sln in Visual Studio.
+2. Open MyCoolApp.slnx in Visual Studio.
 3. Press F5 to build and run!

 ## Uninstall